 Introduction to Management Information Systems

 Introduction to the elements of information processing accomplished by businesses in the global business arena.
 Study includes the foundations for the information age, the role of information technology and management information systems, and the use of technology to gain a strategic and competitive business advantage.
 Concepts introduced include data versus information, ethical concerns, transaction processing systems, artificial intelligence, interorganizational systems, total quality management, information partnerships, virtual organizations, learning organizations, and business process reengineering.
-3 Credits (3 Lecture) Prerequisite(s): CSC110 or CSC124.
+3 Credits (3 Lecture) Prerequisite(s): CSC124.
 Spring Only.

 Analysis and application of electronic spreadsheets as a business decision-making tool.
 Advanced spreadsheet development topics include planning, creation, formatting, graphing, maintenance, what-if analyses, troubleshooting, and data management.
 Design and apply basic macros to automate and enhance the use of the spreadsheet.
 (Formerly CSC211) 3 Credits (3 Lecture) Prerequisite(s): CSC124.

 Business Computer Applications Using Database

 Analysis and application of electronic databases as a business decision-making tool.
 Advanced database development topics include analyzing user requirements, developing models for data gathering, and designing and implementing database systems to enhance and simplify user interface.
 Integration of database data into various other software platforms is discussed and demonstrated.
 (Formerly CSC221) 3 Credits (3 Lecture) Prerequisite(s): CSC124.
 Fall Only.